Orlando Jones: Other television projects

 Aside from MADtv, Jones made many other television appearances.
 Perhaps his most popular and enduring television appearance was in a series of humorous commercials as the spokesperson for 7 Up where he gained wide recognition.
 Notably, one commercial had him wear a t-shirt that had 7 Up's then-slogan Make 7 Up Yours divided between the front and back with the double entendre on the back that featured the Up Yours part; 7 Up would sell the shirt through specialty retailer Spencer Gifts for many years.

 This exposure led to a plethora of opportunities for Jones.
 First, he hosted an HBO First Look special in 2000 and then, in 2003, was given his own late night talk show on FX called The Orlando Jones Show.
 Although his talk show was short lived, Jones continued to make additional television appearances.
 In 2003, he appeared on The Bernie Mac Show and on Girlfriends.
 In 2006, Jones decided to return to television as one of the lead characters of ABC's crime drama The Evidence, as Cayman Bishop.
 He has also appeared in two episodes of Everybody Hates Chris, the first in 2007 as Chris's substitute teacher and the second in 2008 as Clint Huckstable, an allusion to the character Cliff Huxtable played by Bill Cosby on The Cosby Show.

 In 2008, he appeared as Harold Wilcox, a violent veteran with PTSD, on New Amsterdam.
 In the first season of the show, Jones also starred on Wild 'N Out.
 Jones was the first guest star on the show.
 Jones was the co-host of ABC's Crash Course (which was canceled after 4 episodes).
-On November 16, 2009, it was announced on TV Guide that Jones had been cast as Marcus Foreman, Eric Foreman's brother on House, appearing in the season six episode "Moving the Chains".
+On November 16, 2009, it was announced in TV Guide that Jones had been cast as Marcus Foreman, Eric Foreman's brother on House, appearing in the season six episode "Moving the Chains".
 In 2013, he was hired as a principal actor in the FOX television series Sleepy Hollow.
-The freshman drama opened to FOX's highest fall drama premiere numbers since the premiere of '24' in 2001.
+The freshman drama opened to FOX's highest fall drama premiere numbers since the premiere of 24 in 2001.

 From 2016 through 2019, Jones portrayed Mr. Nancy, aka the African god Anansi, in the Starz series American Gods.